Point in Time

 (1)

-Where an application for a practising license is made by a person in accordance with section 9B, the Registrar shall issue a practising license if satisfied that the person—
+Where an application for a practising licence is made by a person in accordance with section 9B, the Registrar shall issue a practising licence if satisfied that the person—

 (a)